KevinWorkman/HappyCoding/tutorials/google-cloud/_posts/2019-04-20-natural-language.md

 # Credentials

 The Cloud Natural Language API requires your project's credentials to work.
 When you deploy to App Engine this works automatically, but when running or deploying locally you have to set your credentials manually.
-Follow the steps [here](https://cloud.google.com/natural-language/docs/setup#sa-create) to set up your local credentials.
+Follow the steps on [Natural Language docs](https://cloud.google.com/natural-language/docs/setup#sa-create) to set up your local credentials.

 **Important:** Before proceeding, make sure you have your `GOOGLE_APPLICATION_CREDENTIALS` environment variable set.
 Nothing will work without this.